harshi-saha/harshi-saha.github.io/_pages/teaching.md

 ------------------------------------------------------------------------

-**The Undergraduate Teaching Assistant experiences listed below are for courses offered at the University of California San Diego.
+**The Undergraduate Teaching Assistant experiences listed below are for courses offered by the University of California San Diego.
 The DSC courses are under employment by the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/), and the COGS course is under employment by the [Cognitive Science Department](https://cogsci.ucsd.edu/).
 I have had the wonderful opportunity to work with lecturers [Janine Tiefenbruck](https://datascience.ucsd.edu/people/janine-tiefenbruck/), [Suraj Rampure](https://rampure.org/), and [Kyle Shannon](https://www.kmshannon.com/about/) as part of these courses.
 I am also grateful to have received the Halıcıoğlu Data Science Institute Undergraduate Excellence Award for my work.**